 Using the SDK

-- The .NET Framework 4.5.1 or higher.
+- The .NET Framework 4.7.2.

-- SignalDecoding: Demonstrates the code needed to handle input IR signals from the RC detector on a RedRat3, decode them and perform an action as a result.
-In this case, a small window is moved around the screen using cursor keys on a remote control.
+- Signal Decoding: Demonstrates the code needed to handle input IR signals from a remote control via a USB RedRat.
+The signals are decoded and a small window is moved around the screen in response to the remote control button presses.

-- CustomSignal: Shows how to construct a couple of IR signals, and then save them in the standard Signal DB Utility XML file format so that you can load them into the Signal DB Utility for further use.
+- Custom Signal: Shows how to construct custom IR signals, and then save them in the standard Signal DB Utility XML file format for editing, viewing and future use.

-- KeyPressLogger: Logs incoming IR signals via a RedRat-X and attempts to decode them.
+- Key Press Logger: Logs incoming IR signals via a USB RedRat and attempts to decode them.